At a glance

 How do I keep my camera working in cold nights?

 Carry spare batteries and keep one set warm inside your jacket.
 Reduce screen brightness and review less.
-Cold affects battery output more than the camera itself.
+Cold affects battery output faster than most travelers expect.

 Should I plan to shoot every night?